Covid 19 coronavirus: Transtasman travel bubble within weeks - Australian reports

 - Transtasman travel bubble on hold till at least March - Air New Zealand boss Greg Foran - NZ He...

+Ardern confirmed work had been underway for weeks on the prospect of forming a bubble, and the ability to move between parts of both countries that were not affected by Covid-19.

-Ardern today told NewstalkZB's Mike Hosking earlier discussions with the Australian Prime Minister looked at a "hotspot arrangement" between the two countries.
+She told NewstalkZB's Mike Hosking earlier discussions with the Australian Prime Minister looked at a "hotspot arrangement" between the two countries.

 "We were always open to this.
 Our view was that we would always be able to get movement between Australia and New Zealand open sooner if they were taking a hotspot or state-by-state approach.